balramkhichar/opin-app/src/components/Form/README.md

 - **Type-safe**: Built with TypeScript for better developer experience
 - **Consistent styling**: Uses shadcn/ui design system for consistent theming
 - **Validation**: Built-in validation display with error messages
+- **Debounced Validation**: Built-in debounced validation (500ms delay) to prevent showing errors while typing
 - **Accessibility**: Proper labels, focus states, and keyboard navigation
 - **Reusable**: Can be used across different forms in the application
 - **Modular**: Separate components for different input types
 - **Simplified API**: TextInput and PasswordInput automatically wrap Form.Field
 - **Theme Support**: Full dark mode and theme switching support through shadcn/ui

+## Debounced Validation

+The form components now include debounced validation by default to improve user experience by preventing validation errors from appearing immediately as users type.
+This is especially useful for complex validation rules or when you want to give users time to complete their input.

+### How it works

+- **Default behavior**: Validation errors are delayed by 500ms after the user stops typing
+- **Error clearing**: Errors are cleared immediately when validation passes or when the field is not touched
+- **Built-in**: No configuration needed - debounced validation is enabled by default

+### Benefits

+- **Better UX**: Users don't see errors while actively typing
+- **Reduced visual noise**: Prevents error messages from flashing during input
+- **Automatic**: Works out of the box without any additional configuration
+- **Performance**: Reduces unnecessary validation calls during rapid typing

 ## shadcn/ui Integration